JessicaGarson/record-collecting/README.md

 ![step 3 create app](https://res.cloudinary.com/dkibchpur/image/upload/v1526311722/create-stitch.png)

-From there you will be asked to name your app and it will take about 1-3 minutes to full spin up your new app:
+From there you will be asked to name your app and it will take about 1-3 minutes to fully spin up your new app:

 ![step 3 create app name](https://res.cloudinary.com/dkibchpur/image/upload/v1526312016/create-app-name.png)